Beyond standard analyses: Yeast Assimilable Nitrogen and Gluconic Acid

 How can these analyses affect alcoholic fermentation

-Download the article of Simone Bellassai about how to avoid stuck fermentation in years with difficult climatic condtions
+Download the article of Simone Bellassai about how to avoid stuck fermentation in years with difficult climatic condtions.

 Must analyses when harvesting in hot, dry years